DominusKelvin/dominuskelvin.dev/src/pages/blog/the-purpose-of-osquery.md

 ---
-layout: "../../layouts/BlogPost.astro"
+layout: '../../layouts/BlogPost.astro'
-title: "The purpose of osquery"
+title: 'The purpose of osquery'
-description: "In this article we zoom in at the problem osquery was created to solve and some of the use case osquery can be applied to."
+description: 'In this article we zoom in at the problem osquery was created to solve and some of the use case osquery can be applied to.'
-pubDate: "October 22, 2021"
+pubDate: 'October 22, 2021'
 ---

 > When purpose is not known, abuse is inevitable - Myles Munroe